Dick Young (producer)

 Richard (Dick) Young is an American film producer, director, and cinematographer.

 Education and career

 Young attended Augusta Military Academy for high school and University of Maryland for college.
 He is the son of Sara Young, head booker in the Washington, D.C., office for 20th-Century Fox.
 He worked in theater exhibitor roles, including at the Independent Theatre Service in Washington, D.C.
 Young was a student booker at 20th-Century Fox Boston office, transferred to full booker in the Albany, NY office, and was the head booker at the office from which he resigned in 1959.

+His films were nominated for 3 Oscars and he won a national Emmy Award.

 Young established is own production company producing sponsored films for corporations and international organizations.
 Three of his films, Remember Me (1979), It's the Same World (1980), and ‘’Journey for Survival’’ (1981) nominations for Oscars for Best Documentary (Short).